top of page

 Why many women feel uncertain during perimenopause

-Understanding perimenopause symptoms and support in the UK
+Understanding perimenopause symptoms, current support in the UK and primary challenges

 Many women across the UK experience uncertainty during the perimenopause transition, particularly around whether the symptoms they are noticing are hormonally driven or related to another health issue.